 - It is strongly recommended to read A Beginners Guide to Jinimaru, or to at least read the Preface of each book to get a basic understanding of what the Maru are.

 - Each book in the Tales of Jinimaru Folklore are written in either first-person or third-person.
-All Episodes to The Jinimaru Chronicles are written in third-person.
+All Episodes to Specimen G-13 are written in third-person.

 - Tales of Jinimaru Folklore vary in difficulty and age restriction.
 None are Explicit.
 Please check before purchasing a volume to see if it is suitable for the desired readers age.

-- A Beginners Guide to Jinimaru contains mature writing and Images.
+- All Guidebooks to Jinimaru contain mature writing and Images.
 This is why a basic description of Jinimaru can be found in all book Prefaces.